-As discussed in Section A.1, because of the lack of production controls for HFCs, combined with the additional costs to recover, transport, and separate/process refrigerants back to virgin purity levels, there is currently little incentive for recovery, reclamation, and re-sale of HFC refrigerants.
-Based on U.S. EPA data on reclamation of HCFC-22 (for which there is a strong incentive to recover and reclaim), and industry information, the percentage of available HFCs that are reclaimed in the U.S. is extremely low.
-For purposes of this Methodology, a conservative assumption is made that the rate by which HFC refrigerants are reclaimed under the baseline scenario is the same (8.9%) as the R-22 reclaim rate based on the most recent data.
+Due of the lack of production controls for HFCs, combined with the additional costs to recover, transport, and separate/process refrigerants back to virgin purity levels, there is currently little incentive for recovery, reclamation, and re-sale of HFC refrigerants.
+Based on U.S. EPA data on reclamation of HFCs for years 2017 to 2019, the percentage of available HFCs that are reclaimed in the U.S. is extremely low at around 2% (annually) of the net virgin HFCs available for consumption in the U.S. when compared on a metric ton of carbon dioxide equivalent (MT CO2e) basis 10, 11.
+For purposes of this Methodology, the rate by which HFC refrigerants are reclaimed under the baseline scenario is taken as 2%.